-Through an intensive six-week online program the summer before their first year, CAAP students engage in Core-level coursework, develop social networks, connect with campus resources, and remotely explore the city of Chicago.
+Through a two-week residential program prior to the start of their first year, CAAP students engage in skills building seminars, develop social networks, connect with campus resources, and explore the city of Chicago.

 During the first year, students continue their personal development and leverage their strengths through resource workshops, social events, and individual advising with College staff.

 Monday, September 9 through Monday, September 23, 2024

 During the course of the CAAP Academy, students get a “head start” by becoming acquainted with the expectations of classes, meeting their peers, and learning about the campus, local neighborhoods, and the city of Chicago at large.

 Developing a strong community and support network is a key component of the program.
 CAAP students will still be supported by Graduate Assistants (GAs), CAAP Interns, professional program staff, and various campus partners.
 The CAAP Interns and GAs serve in a mentoring capacity and also coordinate experiences to help CAAP Scholars learn about residential life, campus resources, and the City of Chicago.